Right Back Where We Started From (album): Critical reception

-The single "Gotta Be the One" would prove to be a Top 40 shortfall peaking at #53 on the Billboard Hot 100 (and faring less well in the other US music trade magazines: the Cashbox singles chart afforded "Gotta Be the One" a #84 peak while the track failed to reach the top 100 Singles Chart in Record World peaking at #102 on the Singles Chart 101–150.
+The single "Gotta Be the One" would prove to be a Top 40 shortfall peaking at No. 53 on the Billboard Hot 100 (and faring less well in the other US music trade magazines: the Cashbox singles chart afforded "Gotta Be the One" a No. 84 peak while the track failed to reach the top 100 Singles Chart in Record World peaking at No. 102 on the Singles Chart 101–150.
 Another album track: "(I Think I Wanna) Possess You", had an unsuccessful single release in September 1976.
 Without the momentum of a current major hit single, the Right Back Where We Started From album rose no higher than #65 on the Billboard album charts.
 Nightingale herself would later state (in 1979) that the Right Back Where We Started From album (Maxine Nightingale quote:)"came out too long after the [title] single and [therefore] was unsuccessful."

+It should also be noted that the title track, "Right Back Where We Started From", was used throughout the 1977 hockey classic, "SlapShot", starring Paul Newman.